chostett/illuminesce/content/blog/posts/2025-04-12-TwoTwoTwo/index.md

 - to make new friends

-If a community member witnesses someone making over-generalizations about a race of people, this goes against the space's principle of inclusion.
+If a community member witnesses someone making over-generalizations about a race of people, this goes against the space's principle of inclusion of different and diverse perspectives.
 Even if it's not directly involved with them, encourage them to speak up.

 After all, you live in this space.
+And on a broader scale, this space doesn't exist in a vacuum.
 Take care of it and the people in it.

-### Guideline 2: You are not your mistakes
+### Mindset 2: You are not your mistakes

-I, like many people, have a voice in the back of my head judging me for my mistakes.
-If I screwed up an interaction, I'd browbeat myself for being a bad person, or stupid, or not enough.
+Perhaps you too, have a voice in the back of your head judging you for your mistakes.
+Whiffing an interaction or not getting the response you expected can cause you to wonder if you're a bad person, or stupid, or "just don't fit" in the space.

-However, my actions are not my identity.
-I can still be a good person and make someone uncomfortable.
+[Self-Compassion](https://self-compassion.org/books-by-kristin-neff/) by Kristin Neff personally helped me a lot with this.
+Our actions, while in our control, are not our identity.
+We can still be good people and unintentionally make someone uncomfortable.
 A good example of this is when someone does or says something that is racist and disrespectful (i.e. touching a black person's hair without their permission "just out of curiosity") and, when asked to stop, responds, "But I'm not racist!"

-What they actually mean is, "the self I aspire to be is not racist," which, aspirations are good, but when our actions don't meet our aspirational self, it gets in the way of us taking accountability and changing for the better.

-There's no growth in denying one needs to grow at all.
+But the actions they did were racist.
+"I'm not racist" is a rejection of an identity, but not accountability for one's actions.
+Most of us aspire not to "be a racist" but that doesn't change that we have the potential to hurt others through our ignorance, negligence or defensiveness.
+Not taking accountability gets in the way of us changing for the better.

 Once I learned to separate myself, the person, who was deserving of love and kindness, and my actions, which sometimes were in alignment with the person I wanted to be and sometimes weren't in alignment, I had a much easier time changing my behavior.
-In fact, I started to see feedback as a gift to help me see things I either couldn't or wouldn't see alone.
+Feedback, especially in the form of "that was racist" or "that was classist" wasn't easy to hear, but it was also critical to helping me see things I either couldn't or wouldn't see alone.

 To organizers - being an example of this in our communities where we both communicate our needs and foster an atmosphere of continual growth and curiosity is one of the strongest ways we can encourage others to do the same.

 ### On leading by example

 I'm not saying leading by example is easy.
-It's *fucking hard.* It takes a balance of keeping ourselves accountable and trust; both of which aren't things that were readily modeled to me by others.
+It's *fucking hard.* It takes a balance of keeping ourselves accountable and trust; both of which aren't things that were readily modeled to us by others.

 Both of these mindsets should be communicated and modeled to everyone *before* any conflict happens.
 Tell everyone you might not see everything, but you trust them as a group to resolve conflict, and if they cannot, to raise an issue.